jorgecasas/php-ml/docs/machine-learning/feature-extraction/tf-idf-transformer.md

 ### Transformation

-To transform a collection of text samples use `transform` method.
+To transform a collection of text samples, use the `transform` method.
 Example:

 ```
 use Phpml\FeatureExtraction\TfIdfTransformer;